 - Channel hygiene is important.
-Our team channel houses only conversations that are relevant or involve the entire team, and all other conversations are routed to separate topic channels or to smaller groups with appropriate team members.
+Our team channel houses only conversations that are relevant to or involve the entire team, and all other conversations are routed to separate topic channels or to smaller groups with appropriate team members.

 - We ask each other a ton of questions.
 Think of it as the virtual equivalent of swinging by someone’s office for a quick chat.
 It keeps our lines of communication wide open.